pantheon-systems/documentation/source/content/guides/integrated-composer/01-introduction.md

 </Alert>

 ### WordPress with Integrated Composer

-- Follow the steps to [create a Composer-managed WordPress site with Bedrock](/guides/wordpress-composer/wordpress-composer-managed) to create a new WordPress site with Integrated Composer built in.
+- Follow the steps to [Create a new Composer-managed CMS site](/guides/integrated-composer/create) to add a new WordPress site with Integrated Composer built in.

 - To upgrade or migrate an existing Composer-managed WordPress site to Pantheon with Integrated Composer, please reach out to our [Professional Services](https://pantheon.io/professional-services) team for information on site migration services.

 <Alert title="Note" type="info">

-[WordPress (Composer Managed)](https://github.com/pantheon-systems/wordpress-composer-managed) is the recommended Composer-based WordPress upstream.
-The Composer-based WordPress upstreams below have been deprecated.
+[`wordpress-composer-managed`](https://github.com/pantheon-systems/wordpress-composer-managed) is the recommended Composer-based WordPress upstream.
+The following Composer-based WordPress upstreams have been deprecated:

 - `wordpress-composer`
 - `example-wordpress-composer`